 Work on projects on and near the Florida coast with organizations and individuals that have been in the region for decades.
-Expected to face some of the most severe impacts of sea level rise in the coming decades, South and animals and plant life that depend on it.
-Consider even possible extinction.
-And don’t forget to have Central Florida provide unique opportunities for students to study the effects of climate change on the oceans, as well as the how challenges such as invasive species, agricultural pollution, overfishing and water quality lead to threatened species and some fun too while you’re in the Sunshine State.
+Expected to face some of the most severe impacts of sea level rise in the coming decades, wildlife and habitats here need your help!
+Central Florida provides unique opportunities for students to study the effects of climate change on the oceans, as well as the how challenges such as invasive species, agricultural pollution, overfishing and water quality lead to threatened species.
+And don’t forget to have some fun too while you’re in the Sunshine State.
 Beautiful beaches and palm-tree lined streets await you at every turn.

 Your Adventure is Just Around the Corner!

 Travel to one of nearly three dozen sea turtle conservation and research sites and participate in project focused on tracking, detection and protection.
 Your time supporting sea turtle stewardship will focus on the impacts of sea level rise, water quality, sustainability, urbanization and development.
 Then, contribute to a seagrass restoration project, and see how seagrass health affects everything from coral reef management to the longtime outlook on marine life.
 Habitat restoration can be the key to ensuring the long-term survival of many marine and coastal species.